• Home

 • Contact Us

-Mohs Micrographic surgery was originally developed by Dr. Frederic Mohs at the University of Wisconsin in 1930 to precisely identify and remove skin cancer while leaving healthy tissue surrounding the tumour intact.
-Mohs Micrographic Surgery has the highest percentage of cure rates compared to other methods (even if the tumour has been previously treated by other methods) – 98 percent or higher for the two most common types of skin cancer – Basal Cell Carcinomas and Squamous Cell Carcinomas.
+Mohs Micrographic Surgery was pioneered in the 1930s by Dr. Frederic Mohs at the University of Wisconsin.
+His goal was to develop a technique that could remove skin cancer with precision—eliminating the tumor while preserving as much healthy surrounding tissue as possible.
+Today, Mohs surgery is considered the gold standard for treating certain skin cancers, offering the highest cure rates of any method—even when the cancer has recurred or been previously treated by other means.
+It has a 98% or higher success rate for the two most common types of skin cancer: Basal Cell Carcinoma and Squamous Cell Carcinoma.

 What is Mohs Micrographic Surgery?

-Mohs Micrographic Surgery is a precise surgical technique used to treat skin cancer.
-During Mohs surgery, thin layers of cancer-containing skin are progressively removed and examined until only cancer-free tissue remains.
+Mohs Micrographic Surgery is a highly precise and effective technique used to treat certain types of skin cancer.
+During the procedure, thin layers of skin containing cancer cells are carefully removed one at a time and examined under a microscope.
+This process is repeated until only cancer-free tissue remains.

 The Mohs Process